prosekit/prosekit/.changeset/thin-turtles-smash.md

 '@prosekit/basic': patch
 ---

-add gap-cursor to basic extension
+Add gap cursor to the basic extension.